kibi-network/Kixt/-/Transmissions/index.md

 `00 NULL`

-: A meaningless format character.
+: A meaningless [format character].
   This character may be used for byte-padding within a source text, and does not represent anything in itself.
   All programs should ignore `00 NULL` characters whenever they appear, treating them as though they were not present.